 Old Sitka State Historic SiteSitka

 In the early 1800s, Russians built a settlement at this site along Starrigavan Bay.
 Today, the site is designated as Old Sitka State Historic Site.
-Located 7 miles north of downtown Sitka, this park offers a variety of recreational opportunities.
-This site has been designated as a National Historic Landmark and interpretive panels provide information about the history of this site.
-A public use boat launch and dock allow boaters to access ocean waters north of Sitka.
-The Forest & Muskegs trail is a 1.25 mile barrier free trail (maximum 12% grade) with a self guiding brochure that has information about the natural and cultural history of this area.
+This site has been designated as a National Historic Landmark, and interpretive panels provide information about the history of this site.
+The Forest & Muskegs trail is a 1.25-mile barrier-free trail (maximum 12% grade) with a self-guiding brochure that has information about the natural and cultural history of this area.
 The Mosquito Cove trail (1.5 miles long) provides an opportunity to hike along Starrigavan Bay and Mosquito Cove in the coastal spruce and hemlock forest.

 Sitka Historical Society and MuseumSitka